gutiluis/nat-lang-proc/README.md

-Get the grammar, parts of speech, and split into words with a different input sentence everytime.
+Get the grammar, parts of speech, and split into words from a different input sentence everytime.

 some grammar:
 - NNP -> proper noun